About The Grill

 The rustic décor and savory aromas certainly are comforting, evoking the spirit of the Sonoran Desert which has served as home and muse for Schultz and Gourdin since they were both children.
 Family life revolved around food, whether it was harvesting produce, prepping ingredients or enjoying the final product with good conversation.
 It’s with this vision that Steve and Maudi opened The Wild Garlic Grill on December 12, 2012 and they have been thriving ever since.

-Schultz and Gourdin both agree that the success of The Wild Garlic Grill is begotten out of the enthusiasm that they exhibit and share with all of their employees.
+Steven and Maudi both agree that the success of Wild Garlic Grill is begotten out of the enthusiasm that they exhibit and share with all of their employees.
 To watch the staff in the kitchen work with assiduous fervor, to listen to the knowledge and recommendations of the servers and bartenders is to recognize the driving force that brings this eclectic group together.
 They all share a passion for food that is delicious, aesthetically pleasing, responsibly cultivated and above all else, that builds community.
 Whether you’re looking for something traditional such as Fois Gras or innovative like a Duck Confit Tamale, The Wild Garlic Grill will surely have something to satiate your garlic cravings.

 About The Chef